 Congratulations on making the choice to switch to a natural deodorant!
 It's one of the healthiest things you can do for yourself and you will reap the rewards for years to come.

-There's a reason for that.
-Many people (especially those using non-natural deodorants) do not realize there is a transition period that needs to take place when someone switches from a synthetic deodorant to a natural deodorant.
-When your underarm sweat glands are used to being unnaturally blocked by the aluminum found in most commercial deodorants, your glands do not create sweat.
+When you switch from an antiperspirant to a natural deodorant, there will be a transition period.
+We're not gonna lie.
+It won’t be fun.
+You will not feel very fresh and clean, at first.
+Let us explain.
+Using antiperspirants, your sweat glands are blocked by the aluminum and your glands do not create sweat.
 For your body, that's a false positive.
-Deodorant chemicals create unnatural effects and may carry potential health risks.
-Your underarm area is a direct portal to your glands, so anything you put there will enter your bloodstream quickly.
+Chemicals in antiperspirants and non-clean deodorants create unnatural effects in your body and may carry potential health risks.
+Your underarm area is a direct portal to your glands and your bloodstream, so anything you put there will enter your bloodstream quickly.

 What to do?
 Find a safe and all-natural deodorant and go for it!
 Identify the deodorants you would like to try and check the ingredients to ensure it is compatible with your needs.
 From a clean standpoint, your clean deo should not include aluminum, synthetic fragrance, parabens or talc (to name a few) as ingredients.
 Make sure if you have allergies or sensitivities to known irritants that your deodorant does not include those either.
 Lots of brands out there put water in their deodorant formulations.
 We're firm believers that water doesn't belong in a deodorant.
 Any deodorant that does contain water, will contain less of the active ingredients needed to combat odor and keep you dry.
 You can read Starling's entire list of exclusions here.